-We currently do not provide specific training to employees, contractors or suppliers on the risks associated with forced labour and child labour.
-However, through PetroTal Peru S.R.L., we have developed video training materials on our Code of Business Conduct and Ethics, as well as our Human Rights Policy.
-These materials are presented in Spanish with English subtitles.
-The training emphasizes the importance of respecting human rights for all individuals, including employees, contractors, and the communities where PetroTal operates.
-It also outlines the grievance procedure for reporting any incidents or events.
-In addition, we have developed a workshop on security and human rights, focusing on the Voluntary Principles and their practical application.
+We currently do not provide specific training to employees, contractors, or suppliers solely focused on the risks associated with Forced Labour and Child Labour.
+However, through PetroTal Peru S.R.L., we have developed video training materials on our Code of Business Conduct and Ethics.
+These materials are presented in Spanish with English subtitles and emphasize the importance of respecting human rights for all individuals, including employees, contractors, and the communities where PetroTal operates.
+They also outline the grievance procedure for reporting any incidents or events.
+Additionally, we offer a workshop on security and human rights, focusing on the Voluntary Principles and their practical application.

-At PetroTal Corp. and its subsidiaries, we recognize the need to enhance our staff's ability to recognize, comprehend and effectively manage the risks of forced labour and child labour within our operations and our supply chains.
-We anticipate that such training would be completed and implemented in future reporting periods.
+During the reporting period, we have developed a training module on Human Rights Policy, Child Labour, and Forced Labour aimed at our staff and contractors through PetroTal Peru S.R.L. to address these inherent risks in our operations and supply chains.
+At PetroTal Corp. and its subsidiaries, we recognize the need to enhance our staff's ability to recognize, comprehend and effectively manage these risks.
+We anticipate that training resources will be updated and enhanced in future reporting periods.

-9. Assessing Our Effectiveness
+9. Assessing Our Effectiveness I

-PetroTal Corp. and its subsidiaries are committed to developing a strategy for the prevention of forced labour and child labour, which will allow us to periodically evaluate the success of our initiatives.
-Our dedication is centered on progress, strengthening our capacity to detect and lessen the risks of forced labour and child labour within our operational activities and supply chains in future reporting cycles.
+PetroTal Corp. and its subsidiaries are committed to developing a strategy for the prevention of Forced Labour and Child Labour, which will allow us to periodically evaluate the success of our initiatives.
+Our dedication is centered on progress, strengthening our capacity to detect and lessen the risks of Forced Labour and Child Labour within our operational activities and supply chains in future reporting cycles.
 Our intent is to reinforce the groundwork we have established through our policies and grievance mechanism and align our practices and goals with the Fighting Against Forced Labour and Child Labour Act.

-10. Attestation Statement
+10. Board of Directors Approval and Attestation Statement